mwe-dexpro/squeeze-go-client/README.md

 problems or questions, feel free to open an issue.
 We would love to encourage usage of this client and the HTTP api of our products in general.

+## Versioning

+Squeeze has multiple APIs (and will probably receive more APIs in the future).
+This client is versioned to match the versions of the API.

+- The v1 API `/api/v1` will not be supported
+- The v2 API `/api/v2` will be supported by this client.
+The `main` branch is used for this.
+- Git tags will be used to mark client releases matching to the Squeeze API.
+If you use Squeeze 2.3.1, you must also use the client version 2.3.1.

 ## Usage

 Add client as dependency: